Tax Lien Sale

 Please note that it is your responsibility to independently research any property in which you are interested to determine property value and whether there are any liens, encumbrances, title defects, etc.

-Please contact the Revenue Commissioner’s office at (251) 574-8530, with any other questions related to registration or training.
+Please contact GovEase at (769) 208-5050, with any other questions related to registration, payments or training.

 NOTE: Payment information must be arranged with the Mobile County Revenue Commissioner’s office prior to you becoming an accepted bidder.

 Pre-bidding will be available Saturday, May 14 and Sunday May 15, 2022.
 Pre-bidding allows bidders the convenience of reviewing properties and selecting the minimum interest rate they are willing to accept on a property at live auction.

 The certificate will include the auction date, lien holder, the assessment year to which the tax lien relates, the amount of all taxes, penalties, interest, fees, and costs due on the property as of the date of the auction, and the interest rate per annum bid on the parcel.

 If a tax lien that was purchased pursuant to this article is not redeemed and the holder of the tax lien certificate fails to commence a tax lien foreclosure action on or before 10 years from the date of the tax lien certificate, the tax lien certificate shall expire and the lien shall become void.

 The following may redeem tax liens: (1) The owner, including a partial owner of less than whole in the real property, or heirs or personal representative; (2) Any mortgagee or purchaser of the property or any portion of the property; or (3) Any person listed under Alabama Code § 40-10-120(a), if the property has been sold for taxes.